SahilVijaySingh28/PeerChat/docs/improvement-summary.md

-# FlashChat Improvement Summary
+# PeerChat Improvement Summary

 ## Overview
-This document summarizes the improvements made to the FlashChat application to enhance its structure, documentation, testing, and overall code quality.
+This document summarizes the improvements made to the PeerChat application to enhance its structure, documentation, testing, and overall code quality.

 ## Phase 1: Documentation Improvements